Skip to main content

 1. What Is Considered Normal Wear and Tear in Virginia?

-In Virginia, “normal wear and tear” is defined as normal deterioration that occurs as a result of normal use of the rental property.
+In Virginia, “normal wear and tear” is defined as normal deterioration that occurs as a result of normal use of the rental unit.

 Examples include faded paint and flooring, gently worn carpets, and loose door handles.

-Damage, on the other hand, is property destruction that results from abuse, misuse, negligence, or carelessness by the tenant.
+Damage, on the other hand, is dwelling unit destruction that results from abuse, misuse, negligence, or carelessness by the tenant.

 Examples include missing fixtures, holes in the wall, or broken tiles or windows.